genoswitch/iGEM-2022-City_of_London_UK/pages/attributions.md

 Professor Andrew Martin is a Professor of Bioinformatics and Computational Biology and UCL.
 He takes particular interest in the sequence, structure and function of antibodies and also the impact of mutations on protein structure and function.
 He has also acted as a consultant to many pharmaceutical companies and teaches about protein energetics, protein folding and antibody structure.

 When we had spoken to Professor Andrew Martin at the very beginning of our design cycle, he aided us in understanding the potential for using custom made proteins which would allow us to detect tuberculosis or a multitude of other diseases.
 However, after learning about the synthetic biological processes and techniques our project would have to undergo, we came to the conclusion that this would not be possible for us to.
-This being a prime example of integrated human practise where we took on the advice from Professor Andrew Martin about custom made proteins and our limited ability to be able to pursue this.
+This being a prime example of integrated human practice where we took on the advice from Professor Andrew Martin about custom made proteins and our limited ability to be able to pursue this.